 - Pass Access with 30 Level 3 credits at Merit in Art and Design and GCSE English (Language or Literature) at grade 4 or above

-We will normally require students to have had a break from full time education before undertaking the Access course.
+It is normally required that students have had a break from full time education before undertaking the Access course.

 - We also accept the BTEC First Diploma plus two GCSEs including English Language or Literature at grade 4 or above

-International14250 GBP/yearTuition FeeBased on the original amount of 14250 GBP per year and a duration of 36 months.
+International14250 GBP/yearTuition FeeBased on the tuition of 14250 GBP per year during 36 months.

 Studyportals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.